ivan-hc/AM/README.md

  SYNOPSIS:

  `-d {PROGRAM}`

+  `-d --convert {PROGRAM}`

  DESCRIPTION:	Download one or more installation scripts to your desktop.
+With the option "--convert" its converted to a standalone local installer, but AM requires AppMan to be installed to add custom directory settings.
  ___________________________________________________________________________

  `-f`, `files`